Best sunscreen 2020 | CNN Underscored

 Thinksport Safe Sunscreen SPF 50+ ($9; amazon.com)

 This sunscreen is made with the sole active ingredient of zinc oxide.
-It was incredibly thick and took quite a while to fully apply; even after we took a long time to thoroughly rub it into our skin, it left white streaks.
+It was incredibly thick and took quite a while to fully apply; even after our testers took a long time to thoroughly rub it in, it left white streaks.
 Several other mineral options we tested, such as the Coppertone and Alba sunscreens, were much easier to apply.

-The Cerave Sunscreen stick is a fantastic option for a portable sunscreen you can keep in your purse, but its small size means it’s a pain to apply to your entire body.
+The CeraVe Sunscreen stick is a fantastic option for a portable sunscreen you can keep in your purse, but its small size means it’s a pain to apply to your entire body.
 It scored well in our tests, almost claiming the title of best mineral sunscreen, but we ultimately chose the Coppertone Pure & Simple Sunscreen Lotion since it’s a better option for full-body application.
-The Cerave is a mineral formula and has a decent smell and feel, but where it really shined was with its petite size and ultimate portability.
+The CeraVe is a mineral formula and has a decent smell and feel, but where it really shone was with its petite size and ultimate portability.

 Read more from CNN Underscored’s hands-on testing: